malans/asteroids/README.md

 # asteroids
 Classic asteroids game.

-Open index.html in a browswer and enjoy the game!
+Open index.html in a browser and enjoy the game!